-ADDITIONAL NOTES
+ADDITIONAL NOTES:

 - 1. There are (3) 7-segment LED displays on the PCB.
-Refer to the Troubleshooting chart at the end of this manual for definitions of the LED status. - 2.
-"TERM" dip switch is used for communications bus configuration.
-Leave the settings to the factory default position. - 3.
-"LEARN" push button is used in communication mode to support device recognition on start-up.
-As the communication system supports automatic identification of both indoor unit and outdoor unit, this button is not used for a normal start-up. - 4.
-Press "TEST" push button, during system "Standby" mode to turn on both the compressor and outdoor fan for five seconds. - 5.
-The "RECALL" push button is used to retrieve the six most recent faults.
+See the Troubleshooting Tables at the end of this manual for definitions of the LED status. - 2.
+When system is at Standby mode, press "TEST" push button to turn on both compressor and outdoor fan for five (5) seconds. - 3.
+Press "RECALL" push-button to retrieve the six most recent faults.
 The control must be in Standby Mode (no thermostat inputs) to use the feature.
-Depress the push button for approximately two seconds and less than five seconds.
-The 7-segment LED displays will then display the six most recent faults beginning with the most recent fault and decrementing to the least recent fault.
+Depress the push-button for approximately two seconds and less than five seconds.
+The (3) 7-segment LED displays will then display the six most recent faults beginning with the most recent fault and decrementing to the least recent fault.
 The faults may be cleared by depressing the button for greater than five seconds.
 Consecutively repeated faults are displayed a maximum of three times.
-Refer to the fault code definitions at the end of this manual for more details. - 6.
-A forced defrost can be initiated by pressing "TEST" and "RECALL" push buttons simultaneously for more than 1 second with a valid call for heat.
-The forced defrost can be terminated by - A 10 minute lapse in time, - A coil temperature rise above 75°F or - By pressing the two buttons again for more than 1 second.
+Refer to the fault code definitions at the end of this manual for more details. - "TERM" dipswitch is used for communications bus configuration.
+Leave the settings to the factory default position. - 5.
+"LEARN" push button is used in communication mode to support device recognition on start-up.
+As the communication system supports automatic identification of both indoor unit and outdoor unit, this button is not used for a normal start-up.